ConceptaNjolima/MyTNTResources/Week 4/[ENG3.4]Redux-Part-2.md

 This is nice in case we want to refer to a Person/Item outside of the program - for example, if we wanted to save all our data into a database, or into a JSON file.  **We don't actually use it for this purpose in the program right now**, but since we've got unique ID numbers it could be possible in future versions of the software.

-The way that we ensure that each Person and Item has a unique ID is through several steps:
+If you're curious about how this works:  The way that we ensure that each Person and Item has a unique ID is through several steps.

 1. When we manually / programmatically created the sample data in the `SampleData_LoadedProgrammatically` function we made sure to give each Item / Person a unique ID number by starting the ID's at 0 and then moving up one for each number (0, 1, 2, 3, ...).